Wilmette, Illinois: Village Centennial and National Bicentennial

 In 1972 Northwestern University decided to sell a 106-acre golf course it owned on Lake Avenue, and offered for the village to buy it.
 Concerned that it might otherwise become a massive subdivision development, community groups and citizens organized to lobby for its preservation as open land.
 In June 1972 voters overwhelmingly voted in favor of approving $4.4 million in Park District tax bonds to finance the purchase (with 5,704 votes in favor and 785 in opposition).
 In November 1972 a Cook County Circuit judge set the appraisal of the land at $4.2 million, and the Wilmette Park District acquired the course.

 The same month in which the Park District acquired the golf course, citizens sent petitions to both the Park District and the Village Board requesting a referendum proposing that the Park District buy and preserve an 11-acre plot of land on the Mallinckrodt College property.
 The land had already been under contract, with its owners (the Society of the Sisters of Christian Charity) planning to sell it to a developer who intended to build 43 single-family homes.
 The referendum was held January 16, 1973, with voters rejecting the proposal.
 As a result, the parcel of land in question was developed into homes.

-July 16, 1973, the Chicago Transit Authority ceased service at the Isabella station, leaving the Linden Station as the village's sole CTA station.
+On July 16, 1973, the Chicago Transit Authority ceased service at the Isabella station, leaving the Linden Station as the village's sole CTA station.
 In 1974 Wilmette launched a village bus system named Wilbus.

-In 1974 the Illinois & Central Railroad planned to demolish the structure of the former 1897 station house, which it had previously been using for storage.
+In 1974 the Chicago & North Western Railroad planned to demolish the structure of the former 1897 station house, which it had previously been using for storage.
 The village saved the structure from demolition relocating it from its position along the Chicago & Northwestern tracks to elsewhere downtown.
 The structure is now recognized as a local landmark and is listed on the National Register of Historic Places.
 In 1975 Wilmette built a new structure to replace its 1874 railroad station.
 The new station began serving commuters in September, and the 1874 station was razed in order to make room for parking behind the new Village Hall.

 The village had begun construction on a new Village Hall in 1973.
 The project would replace the 1910 Village Hall.
 It was completed in 1975.
 However, its dedication ceremony would be held on Independence Day of the following year (the bicentennial day for the adoption of the United States' Declaration of Independence).